My hearing aids not working, what should I do?

 How long do the hearing aid manufacturers support their hearing aids with service and spare parts?

 Most of the hearing aid manufacturers support hearing aids they sell for about 7 years.
 That means that it is very likely that they accept your hearing aids for repair and would fix the electronics and replace components of your faulty hearing aids for about 7 years from the date of your purchase.
-This is a common practice for manufacturer businesses not to keep an inventory of spare parts for legacy technologies beyond the 7-10 years horizon.
+It is a common practice for manufacturer businesses not to keep an inventory of spare parts for legacy technologies beyond the 7 to 10 year horizon.

 What are the common reasons why hearing aids fail?